 The grade of a cancer gives doctors an idea of how quickly it may develop.
 Doctors will look at a sample of the cancer cells under a microscope to find the grade of your cancer.

 Grade 1 (low-grade)

-The cancer cells tend to grow slowly, look quite similar to normal cells (are ‘well differentiated’) and are less likely to spread than higher grades.
+The cancer cells tend to grow slowly and look quite similar to normal cells (they are ‘well differentiated’).
+These cancers are less likely to spread than higher grade cancers.